xpchbill/bill-docz/CONTRIBUTING.md

 ## Commit messages

 Commit messages should follow the [commit message convention](https://conventionalcommits.org/) so, changelogs could be generated automatically by that.
 Commit messages are validated automatically upon commit.
-If you aren't familiar with the commit message convention, you can use yarn commit (or `npm run commit`) instead of git commit, which provides an interactive CLI for generating proper commit messages.
+If you aren't familiar with the commit message convention, you can use npm run commit (or `npm run commit`) instead of git commit, which provides an interactive CLI for generating proper commit messages.

 ### Pull Requests